blynkkk/blueprints/ESP32 CAM/README.md

 10. In the serial monitor you will see a successful connection to Blynk and starting Camera webserver and local url on which the webserver.

 ![iplocal](https://github.com/blynkkk/blueprints/assets/110888025/06060748-2e17-42ac-a011-51ccf8939822)

+11. The device will be automatically created in Blynk console and device dashboard will be opened